lukasturcani/stk/docs/source/basic_ea_example.rst

         return 1 / (num_rotatable_bonds + 1)

-In addition to minimizing the number of rotatable bonds, we also want to minimize the molecular complexity, so that they look at least somewhat reasonable. :mod:`rdkit` provides a simple way to calculate complexity
+In addition to minimizing the number of rotatable bonds, we also want to minimize the molecular complexity, so that molecules made by the EA look at least somewhat reasonable. :mod:`rdkit` provides a a function called :func:`BertzCT`, which returns a measure of molecular complexity.
+In addition to this, we will also count the number of rings of size less than 5, as an additional measure of complexity

 .. code-block:: python

     from rdkit.Chem.GraphDescriptors import BertzCT

     def get_complexity(molecule):
+        num_bad_rings = sum(
+            1 for ring in rdkit.GetSymmSSSR(molecule) if len(ring) < 5
+        )
+        # Multiply by 10 and raise to the power of 2 to increase the
+        # penalty for having many small rings.
+These numbers were
+        # chosen by trial and error, so do don't worry about them
+        # too much.
-        return BertzCT(molecule)
+        return BertzCT(molecule) + 10*num_bad_rings**2

-Now that we can combine the two values into a single fitness value, that the EA can optimize.
-There are multiple way to do this, but a easy way is take the ratio of the value we want to maximize, the rigidity, with the value with want to minimize, the complexity.
+Now we can combine the rigidity and complexity into a single fitness value, that the EA can optimize.
+There are multiple way to do this, but an easy thing to do is just divide the rigidity by the complexity

 .. code-block:: python

     def get_fitness_value(molecule):
         rdkit_molecule = molecule.to_rdkit_mol()
         rdkit.SanitizeMol(rdkit_molecule)
+        # Multiply by 100 just to scale the values up a bit, which
+        # makes for nicer plots later.
-        return (
+        return 100*(
             get_rigidity(rdkit_molecule)
             / get_complexity(rdkit_molecule)
         )